rexhanh/1724_final_project/proposal.md

    }
    ```

-   We will be utilizing the dates, and the close price to render a chart.

-   **Will use Chart widget from ratatui**
+   We will be utilizing the dates, and the close price to render a chart, use Chart widget from ratatui

 4. A more detailed view on the right: show more detail about that stock/ETF/index

-   The bottom of the chart will show the open, high, low, previous close, change, and change percent.
+   - The bottom of the chart will show the open, high, low, previous close, change, and change percent.

-   **API will be used**: https://www.alphavantage.co/query?function=GLOBAL_QUOTE&symbol=IBM&apikey=demo
+   - **API will be used**: https://www.alphavantage.co/query?function=GLOBAL_QUOTE&symbol=IBM&apikey=demo
    This is the same API as in part 2, but here will use the high, low, open, and close.

 5. Search bar & add

-   You can search stock symbols and add them to the list view.
+   - You can search stock symbols and add them to the list view.

-   **API will be used**:
+   - **API will be used**:
    https://www.alphavantage.co/query?function=SYMBOL_SEARCH&keywords=tesco&apikey=demo

-   Example API return:
+   - Example API return:

    ```
    {